 You can also check into getting a ride with Uber or Lyft.
-However, uberPool may not be an option at the airport and policies about pickups and drop offs are changing too fast to keep up with.
-Before you count on using one of them, take a moment to search for the service's name to the airport you're going to and look for the latest news.Continue to 6 of 7 below.
+However, uberPool may not be an option at the airport and policies about pickups and drop-offs are changing too fast to keep up with.
+Before you count on using one of them, take a moment to look up the latest news for service to the airport you're going to.

 The bus company with the running dog logo is an option for taking a bus to Los Angeles, but it's not the only one.

-- Crucero USA offers cheap fares between some California cities and Los Angeles, where they also stop in Anaheim, Glendale, and Long Beach.
+- Crucero USA offers cheap fares between some California cities and Los Angeles, where its buses also stop in Anaheim, Glendale, and Long Beach.

 - Bolt Bus also runs buses between Los Angeles and San Jose/San Francisco, with prices similar to Megabus.
-They have stops in downtown LA and Hollywood.
+It has stops in downtown LA and Hollywood.

-Get Amtrak fares and schedules at their website.
-Amtrak offers travel discounts to students, veterans, AAA and AARP members who present their ID or membership card when purchasing a ticket.
+Amtrak fares and schedules are available at its website.
+Amtrak offers travel discounts to students, veterans, AAA, and AARP members who present their ID or membership card when purchasing a ticket.